 Due to the recent fire concerns surrounding self-balancing personal scooters, also known as "hoverboards," Bluffton University has chosen to prohibit the use and possession of hoverboards on campus.

 Drones must be registered with the student life office prior to operating on campus.
 Owners of recreational drones must register their devices with the Federal Aviation Administration.
 Registration applies to drones weighing between .55 and 55 pounds must be registered.
 Operators caught using their drones without registration could face heavy fines.
 You will need to provide proof of FAA registration to complete the registration with student life office.
-Please contact dean of student life Julie DeGraw to register any drone.
+Please contact dean of student life Phill Talavinia to register any drone.

 Firearms or other kinds of weapons are not permitted in any of the Bluffton University buildings or on any part of the campus, including vehicles.
 Knives may not have blades longer than 3 inches.
 Airsoft guns or any toys that look like weapons are not allowed on campus.